 - Let cool for a few minutes before cutting each dish into 6 rows of 4 squares.

-Storage tip: I store what I expect we’ll eat during the next week in the refrigerator and freeze the rest (lay a gallon-sized freezer baggie flat on a cookie sheet small enough to fit flat in your freezer, then fill it with one layer of egg bake squares placed slightly apart from each other and freeze.
+Storage tip: If I don’t think we’ll finish the full batch in the next week, I store what I expect we’ll eat during the next week in the refrigerator and freeze the rest (lay a gallon-sized freezer baggie flat on a cookie sheet small enough to fit flat in your freezer, then fill it with one layer of egg bake squares placed slightly apart from each other and freeze.
 You can remove the cookie sheet once the squares are frozen.